scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 ## Data Model

-SemanticDB is a data model for semantic information about programs in Scala and other languages.
+SemanticDB is a data model for semantic information such as symbols and types about programs in Scala and other languages.
 SemanticDB decouples production and consumption of semantic information, establishing documented means for communication between tools.

 In this section, we describe the SemanticDB data model by going through the individual sections of the associated Protocol Buffers [\[13\]][13] schema.